The following post is from Katie of Kitchen Stewardship: Homemade postpartum ice packs for momma

 We went for a hands-and-knee delivery in the water but to no avail.

 Since that was the case, I was glad I had these little babies in the freezer…

 Homemade Postpartum Healing Ice Packs

-I had so many “to do list” items for “before baby comes,” it felt insane.
-I wanted to clean the house, switch out kids’ seasonal clothing, get things ready for baby, of course, and go through the prep list the midwife gave us, plus plenty of online “work” items.
+I had so many “to do list” items for “before baby comes” it felt insane.
+I wanted to clean the house, switch out kids’ seasonal clothing, get things ready for the baby, and go through the prep list the midwife gave us, plus plenty of online “work” items.